benjaminpaige/polygon-on-google-maps/README.md

 This component uses Drawing manager to create and add controlled polygons to a map and calc their area (sq meters).

-You can also edit and clear the controlled polygons
+You can also edit and clear the controlled polygons.

 ## To run
 run `npm install` and `npm run dev`